Nemod22/JS_BlackJack/README.md

 # JS_BlackJack
-Black Jack game, that should be accurate enogh to practice card counting with diffrent game rules.
-It also includes doubling down, spliting and insurance.
+Black Jack game, that should be accurate enough to practice card counting with different game rules.
+It also includes doubling down, splitting and insurance.

 Try it yourself: https://nemod22.github.io/JS_BlackJack/